shotastage/pinna-initial-image/README.md

 PINNA is web application that sahre songs and videos that you listened and watched based on geolocation data.

-It's made for final submission of IT fundemental class 2 at Keio SFC.
+It's made for final assignment of IT fundamental class 2 at Keio SFC.
 You can try it [here](https://pinna-map.herokuapp.com).

 # Requirements